pgsleepy/ultimatexr.io-1/content/docs/multiplayer/overview.md

 - [Mirror](https://mirror-networking.com/)
 - [Dissonance](https://placeholder-software.co.uk/dissonance/docs/index.html) and [Photon Voice](https://www.photonengine.com/voice) (voice over network).

+# How does it work?

+For a more technical overview, check the [Technical Overview](/docs/multiplayer/technical-overview) section.

 UltimateXR is capable of providing multiplayer support out-of-the-box with a few clicks, making it ideal for quick prototyping and indie projects.

 For larger projects, where custom multiplayer code is required, UltimateXR has a simple yet powerful API that works with any the supported multiplayer systems.
 This API has the additional benefit of providing state-saving and replay support seamlessly.
 New multiplayer system integrations will also work automatically.

 Users can also keep using native multiplayer code if preferred.

-# How does it work?

-For a more technical overview, check the [Technical Overview](/docs/programming-guide/architecture-class-diagram) section.

-Essentially,